atreyasha/git-hooks/README.md

 #### Pre-commit hook

-`pre-commit.sh` contains a useful hook which is, from its name, a workflow that is executed before every commit.
+`pre-commit` contains a useful hook which is, from its name, a workflow that is executed before every commit.
 The various functions and dependencies in the shell script are described below:

 | Function                   | Description                                                                                                         | Dependencies                                      |
 | :-------------             | :-------------                                                                                                      | :-----                                            |